cGIfl300/ClearClarify/README.md

 ## How to install?

-You can get it on the [official add-ons page for the mozilla project](https://github.com/cGIfl300/ClearClarify) or downloading it directly from the GitHub repository.
+You can get it on the [official add-ons page for the mozilla project](https://github.com/cGIfl300/ClearClarify) or download it directly from the GitHub repository.
 ✨ I hope you will adopt and enjoy this new extension. ✨